VyeFox/flowhash/README.md

 ## Tests

-Due to the performance limitations detailed above, the following tests do not operate on digests longer than 128.
+Due to the performance limitations detailed above, the following tests do not operate on inputs longer than 128.
 (4096 bytes using 256 bit chunks)

 ### Pattern Destruction Testing

-Chi squared testing of patterned input digests against a discrete uniform distribution yields inconclusive but promising results.
+Chi squared testing of patterned input against a discrete uniform distribution yields inconclusive but promising results.

 The p-values are: [
     0.05, 0.05, 0.075, 0.1, 0.1, 0.1, 0.1, 0.15,